hasherezade/exe_to_dll/README.md

 Download:
 -
-Fresh builds can be downloaded from [the build server](https://ci.appveyor.com/project/hasherezade/exe-to-dll) (click on the build and choose the "Artefacts" tab)
+Fresh builds can be downloaded from [the build server](https://ci.appveyor.com/project/hasherezade/exe-to-dll) (click on the build and choose the "Artifacts" tab)

 Clone:
 -